Gravitational focusing effects on streaming dark matter as a new detection concept: Results - Discussion

+We stress that probabilities derived by Eq.~\ref{eq:timeEqn} and shown in Figs.~\ref{fig:timesensitivity1} and~\ref{fig:timesensitivity5} express the lack of knowledge on the position of a DE region.
+However, if an experiment happens to be on the propagating path of a DE region, the density transient of about 10 seconds per day will appear consistently at the same sidereal time during the period of days to weeks or even longer until the DE region moves out of the f.o.v. of the experiment.\footnote{ The uncertainty in the duration of persistence from days to weeks is dependent on the f.o.v. and sensitivity of a particular detector/antenna.} This is an important new input for streaming DM signal identification that arises from our simulation.

-Apparently, a network of many experiments seems promising, in particular as long as the mass of the DM particles and their interaction strength or their stream configuration are not known.
-For instance the GNOME network~\cite{gnome:2021}, the electric dipole moments (EDM), storage ring experiments~\cite{yannis:2018,yannis:2021}, and the ECHO idea~\cite{ariel:2019}, etc., fit the reasoning of the present work.
+Evidently, a network of many experiments appears promising, particularly as long as the mass of the DM particles and their interaction strength or their stream configuration are not known.
+For instance the GNOME network~\cite{gnome:2021} is designed to search for transient DM signals using magnetometers spread out across the world, the electric dipole moments (EDM) storage ring experiments~\cite{yannis:2018,yannis:2021} with couple sites, and the ECHO idea~\cite{ariel:2019}, etc., fit the derived results.
+The ECHO method explores the use of Earth bound radio telescopes for axion searches, and has provided encouraging sensitivity results for streaming DM.
+The results are described in Ref.~\cite{echostreams:2022}.

+Moreover, experiments at about the same latitudes can correlate time-delayed signals, further improving the signal identification.
+Note that experiments at the same latitudes would encounter the same DE region at different times because of tangential movement of an Earth bound experiment as the Earth rotates.

-Another possible implication of the remarkable gravitational self-focusing effect of DM constituents by the inner Earth’s mass distribution, results to possible overlap with, say, conventional cosmic ray studies.
-Because, the appearance of caustics-like shapes downstream of an incident low speed stream might correlate with upward escaping cosmic-ray like events from the Earth's surface.
-In this context it is intriguing to note the observed anomalous events by the Antarctic Impulse Transient Antenna (ANITA)~\cite{Anita:2016,Anita:2018,Anita:2020} that appear to be like energetic cosmic showers emerging from the Earth's surface.
-Interestingly, recently Liang and Zhitnitsky advocate as a possible explanation for these apparently anomalous events within the axion quark nugget (AQN) model~\cite{Ariel_Zh:2022}.
-Of note, the AQN model was invented in 2003 ~\cite{Ariel_Zh:2003}, and solves the DM problem and the charge asymmetry in the Universe.
+Another possible implication of the GF effect of streaming DM constituents by the Earth, results in possible overlap with conventional cosmic ray studies.
+Because, the appearance of caustics-like shapes downstream of an incident low-speed DM stream might mimic upward escaping cosmic-ray like events from the Earth's surface.
+In this context we mention the intriguing anomalous events observed by the Antarctic Impulse Transient Antenna (ANITA)~\cite{Anita:2016,Anita:2018,Anita:2020} that appear as energetic cosmic showers emerging from the Earth's surface.
+Interestingly, the advocated anti-quark nugget (AQN) model by Zhitnitsky~\cite{Ariel_Zh:2003}, which has the potential to solve the DM problem, was proposed as an explanation for these apparently anomalous events~\cite{Ariel_Zh:2022}.